Estimated reading time: 15 minutes

 10 Do The Job Yourself

-If you have a renovation or job that needs doing around the house, do it yourself.
+If you have a renovation or job around the house, do it yourself.

-Stop paying for people to come and do work for your home when you are capable.
+Stop paying for people to come and work for your home when you can.

 DIY jobs are a huge money saver and one of my favourite savings methods since I enjoy renovations.

-We do pay for some work as I can’t be a tradesman when I’m not.
+We pay for some work as I can’t be a tradesman when I’m not.

 11 Regular Maintenance

-As in the Do it Yourself category, consider the amount of money you will save if you complete the work on your own.
+As in the Do it Yourself category, consider how much you will save if you complete the work independently.

 12 Online Focus Groups